seanreed1111/sql-recipes/recipes.md

 Discussion
 Day-of-week sorting is similar to calendar-day sorting, except that you use different functions to get at the relevant ordering values.
 You can get the day of the week using DAYNAME( ), but that produces strings that sort lexically rather than in day-of-week order (Sunday, Monday, Tuesday, and so forth).
 Here the technique of displaying one value but sorting by another is useful (see Rec- ipe 7.3).
-Display day names using DAYNAME( ), but sort in day-of-week order using DAYOFWEEK( ), which returns numeric values from 1 to 7 for Sunday through Saturday: mysql> SELECT DAYNAME(date) AS day, date, description -> FROM event
+Display day names using DAYNAME( ), but sort in day-of-week order using DAYOFWEEK( ), which returns numeric values FROM 1 to 7 for Sunday through Saturday: mysql> SELECT DAYNAME(date) AS day, date, description -> FROM event
 -> ORDER BY DAYOFWEEK(date);